 If CE# is driven active high during a Hold condition, it resets the internal logic of the device.
 As long as HOLD# signal is low, the memory remains in the Hold condition.
-To resume communication with the device, HOLD# must be driven active high, and CE# must be driven active low.
+To resume communication with the device, HOLD# must be driven active low.